 An espresso is a concentrated shot of intense flavor that packs a punch, usually served in smaller amounts than other coffees.

-Generally speaking, espressos are darker, bolder, and more full-bodied with bitter notes compared to lattes, which have a sweeter taste due to added milk and sugar.
+Generally speaking, espressos are darker, bolder, and more full-bodied, with bitter notes, compared to lattes, which have a sweeter taste due to the addition of milk and sugar.

 A latte comprises the same espresso but has 6 oz of steamed milk added.